Jesse-Penber/CPPostReleaseTests/README.md

 8-20-2018: Wrote creating workspace by template, creating template, and creating workspace from admin zone scenarios.
 Updated workspace and template titles to include creation date and time.

-Next suites to write: Workspace Requests (creating requests directly and by HTML form)
+Next suites to write: Edit User Settings